actris-cloudnet/cloudnetpy/paper/paper.md

 # Summary

-Active ground-based remote sensing instruments provide vertical profiles of cloud properties with high vertical and temporal resolution.
-Cloud radars typically operate in the sub-millimeter wavelength region around 35 or 94 GHz, mainly providing information on ice clouds, rain and insects.
-Optical lidars, on the other hand, are more sensitive to liquid clouds, rain and aerosols.
+Active ground-based remote sensing instruments provide vertical profiles of clouds and aerosols with high vertical and temporal resolution.
+Cloud radars typically operate in the sub-millimeter wavelength region, around 35 or 94 GHz, mainly providing information on ice clouds, rain and insects.
+Optical lidars, on the other hand, are more sensitive to liquid clouds and aerosols.
+Combining these two supplementary instruments with model temperature makes it possible to classify the various scattering objects in the atmosphere.
-Supplementing cloud radar and lidar with a few fields of model data and a passive microwave radiometer, an instrument measuring liquid water path, makes it possible to classify atmospheric targets and retrieve geophysical products such as ice water content, liquid water content and drizzle properties [@OConnorEtAl05, @HoganEtAl06].
+Furthermore, adding a passive microwave radiometer, an instrument measuring liquid water path, allows qualitative retrievals of geophysical products such as ice water content, liquid water content and drizzle properties [@OConnorEtAl05, @HoganEtAl06].

 Methodology and prototype software to combine these different data sources, and to retrieve target classification and other products, were developed within the so-called Cloudnet project [@IllingworthEtAl07].
 Since the project started in 2002, a network of around 15 stations around Europe has been established to regularly collect, process and distribute Cloudnet data (http://cloudnet.fmi.fi).
-While the concept is solid proven, more robust and operational system is called for.
+While the concept is solid proven, more robust and operational processing software is called for.
 In the forthcoming years, Cloudnet will be one of the key components in ACTRIS (Aerosol, Clouds and Trace Gases Research Infrastructure) [@ACTRIS_handbook], where Cloudnet framework is used to process gigabytes of data per day in near real time.
 ACTRIS is moving into implementation phase in 2020 and is supposed